Cayzle's Wemic Site

 A modern conception of a liontaur.

-A History of Wemics, Liontaurs, Lion-Centaurs, Urmaḫlullū, Sagittaries, and More
+A History of Wemics, Liontaurs, Lion-Centaurs, Urmaḫlullu, Sagittaries, and More

 Fans of the fantastical have long been entranced by the idea of creatures that are partly human and partly beast-like.
-Sphinxes, centaurs, mermaids, harpies, driders, satyrs, lamia, minotaurs, and, yes, even unipegataurs -- they all appeal to the idea that humans can be more than what they are in our drab, mundane reality.
+Sphinxes, centaurs, mermaids, harpies, driders, satyrs, lamia, minotaurs, and more -- they all appeal to the idea that humans can be more than what they are in our drab, mundane reality.
 My particular interest is in wemics, also known as liontaurs -- basically centaurs, but with the horse bits swapped out for lion parts.
-Human from the waist up, leonine from the waist down, these creatures have a history that dates back thousands of years, although they get less press than their more widely-known kin.
+Human from the waist up, leonine from the waist down, these creatures have a history that dates back thousands of years, although they get less press than their more widely-known equine kin.
 Let me beg your indulgence for a whirlwind tour of the history of the wemic.

 Ancient Wemics